-- 17. (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - (a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality - (b) quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in paragraph 14(1)(b) and (c) of this Policy; - (c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer. - (d) the accounting officer must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.
+- 17. (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - (a) Quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality; - (b) Quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in paragraph 14 (1) (b) and (c) of this Policy; - (c) If it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - (d) The accounting officer must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.